leosaenger/Run-Anywhere/DESIGN.md

 Icons are added after the connecting routes.
 This is done by again feeding a geoJSON to Mapbox, allowing them to add an icon layer.
 This geoJSON contains information about the specific route in its “properties”.

 After the layer is added, some mouse functionality is implemented so that when the icon is clicked, a popup appears which will display the information that was provided in the “properties” of the icon.
 There are two other functions which make it so that the appearance of the mouse makes it apparent that the icon can me clicked - just like a mouse changes when hovering over a link.

+## Custom Route Construction

+Much of `custom_route` is detailed above, but in essence it parses through the `selected_routes` object refreshed after each jsonbin.io call and uses it to display and link selected routes on the Mapbox map, similar to the implementation of that same function within `drawRoutes`.

+## Helper Functions

+### `get_segments`

+`get_segments` uses [stravalib](https://pythonhosted.org/stravalib), a python library, to interact with Strava’s API.
+Stravalib is relatively easy to use and returns “strongly-typed” model objects, which are much easier to handle and parse through than Strava’s native API, which often returns irregular data.
+Strava’s native API is also poorly documented, which caused a lot of frustration when working with it that was avoided by using stravalib (for example, Strava’s API documentation defines many functions as written in CamelCase, but in actuality has them defined as underscored_functions).

 ### Flip